 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Additional admission requirements for the Graduate Program in Education are listed below.
+Specific admission requirements for the Graduate Program in Education are listed below.
 Individuals applying to the teaching credential program have additional admission requirements as outlined under Admission and Screening Procedures for Teacher Credential Candidates.

-- 1. Grade Point Average\ - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission. - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET). - \Select programs in education have a higher minimum GPA requirement.
-Higher GPA requirements are specified within the degree requirements. - 2.
-Prerequisites for Graduate Study in Teacher Education\\ - Complete two (2) of the following pre-requisite courses in education: EDU 302 Growth, Development, and Learning, and EDU 300 American Public School or ETC 305/505 Educational Computing-Level I or EDU 341/541 Exceptional Child. - Outstanding prerequisite courses must be completed within the first two semesters of graduate enrollment. - \\This does not apply to PPS program admission. - 3.
-Three Recommendations completed on forms provided.
-Family members and friends may not complete recommendations - The letters must be from professional sources that can address the applicant's potential for success in education. - 4.
-A Comprehensive Essay that includes the following elements: - Purpose for entering the program - Why you are suited to be an educator - · Reasons for choosing to study at California Baptist University - 5.
-Acceptance by the director of the graduate program
+- A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission. - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET). - Select programs in education have a higher minimum GPA requirement.
+Higher GPA requirements are specified within the degree requirements.

+2. Prerequisites for Graduate Study in Teacher Education

+- Complete two (2) of the following pre-requisite courses in education: EDU 302 Growth, Development, and Learning, and EDU 300 American Public School or ETC 305/505 Educational Computing-Level I or EDU 341/541 Exceptional Child. - Outstanding prerequisite courses must be completed within the first two semesters of graduate enrollment. - This does not apply to PPS program admission. - 3.
+Three Recommendations, completed on forms provided, from professional sources who can address your potential for success.
+Family members and friends may not complete recommendations - The letters must be from professional sources that can address the applicant's potential for success in education.

+4. Comprehensive Essay of at least 500 words that includes the following elements:

+- Purpose for entering the program

+- Why you are suited to be an educator

+- Reasons for choosing to study at California Baptist University

+5. Acceptance by the director of the graduate program